Defense Of Wrongful Eviction And Habitability Claims

 - Appropriate security measures for the unit

-If there are habitability problems with your unit, we can provide you with a strong defense in order to fully protect your property rights.
+If there are habitability problems with your unit, a wrongful eviction lawyer can provide you with a strong defense in order to fully protect your property rights.
 We can also identify and handle habitability claims that are brought by tenants in order to gain a strategic advantage against the landlord.

-Contact Zacks, Freedman & Patterson, PC For Help Defending A Tenant’s Lawsuit Against You.
+Contact a Wrongful Eviction Lawyer For Help Defending A Tenant’s Lawsuit Against You.

 The law limits the amount of time that you have to respond to a lawsuit.
 If a tenant has sued you, it is important that you discuss your case with an attorney immediately.
 To schedule a consultation, call 415-956-8100 or contact our firm online.